Ted Weiss Federal Building

 The Ted Weiss Federal Building, also known as the Foley Square Federal Building, is a 34-story United States federal building at 290 Broadway in the Civic Center neighborhood of Lower Manhattan in New York City.
 Opened in 1994, the building was developed by Linpro New York Realty and designed by Hellmuth Obata & Kassabaum (HOK), with Raquel Ramati Associates as the design consultant and Tishman Construction as the general contractor.
 The building is named for Ted Weiss (1927–1992), a U.S. representative from New York.

 The building is divided into two parts: an office tower and a three-story special function facility.
 The base of the Weiss Federal Building contains a colonnade facing north toward Duane Street, as well as several works of art that relate to the adjacent African Burial Ground National Monument.
 The facade of the structure is enclosed with Deer Isle granite.
-The 3rd through 29th floors are typical office floors, which contain offices for the Internal Revenue Service, Environmental Protection Agency, and the General Accounting Office.
+The 3rd through 29th floors are typical office floors, which contain offices for the Internal Revenue Service, Environmental Protection Agency, and the Government Accountability Office.
 Additionally, the National Park Service manages a visitor center for the African Burial Ground National Monument at the base of the building.

 In December 1987, the General Services Administration (GSA) was authorized to construct the Moynihan U.S. Courthouse and the Weiss Federal Building on two sites owned by the government of New York City.
 The GSA and the New York City government signed an agreement in March 1988, but the plans were delayed for several years.
 The GSA finally awarded $700 million in contracts for the two projects in March 1991, and construction began shortly afterward.
 After human remains were found at the site during an excavation in October 1991, the building's construction was temporarily halted, and a proposed four-story pavilion was eliminated from the plans.
 The building opened in 1994 as the Federal Office Building and was renamed for Weiss in 2003.